Ramon's Village Resort - Ambergris Caye, BelizeRamon's Village Resort - Show Special - Ambergris Caye, Belize

 Time: UTC -6:00

 Language: English is the official language.
-Spanish, Creole and other dialects are widely spoken.
+Spanish other dialects are widely spoken.

 Currency: Belize Dollars [BZD] (official), US dollars (No Coins), traveler’s checks & major credit cards are generally accepted.